-- The authorities of several East European countries have been concerned by the re-emergence over the past year of groups of people who, with varying specific aims, all have as a general aim societies with greater personal and political A new factor is evidence of mutual support among some East European dissidents, though there is no evidence of co-ordination.
-Leadership performance is being judged against Western standards of human rights, at a time when economic performance is being found wanting compared to that of the The influence of Eurocommunism has also been felt, while the Helsinki Final Act and the stand for human rights by Western leaders has added further encouragement. - However the dissidents cannot be considered a real opposition movement.
-They lack in most countries a a broad base among people who have perforce had to adapt themselves to live within the existing system. dissidents are likely to remain no more than small groups. - 52.
-The degree of freedom allowed in Eastern Europe depends obviously in the first place on what the Soviet leadership considers admissible, and in the second place on what the régimes themselves judge to be consistent with stability.
-It may prove possible gradually to extend the margin of tolerance, but only to a very limited extent.

-53. Thus a fertile climate for dissident ideas will remain.
+- 51. The authorities of several East European countries have been concerned by the recent re-emergence of groups of people who, with varying specific objectives, all have as a general aim societies with greater personal and political freedom.
+A new factor is evidence of mutual support among some East European dissidents, though there is no evidence of co-ordination.
+Leadership performance is being judged against Western standards of human rights, at a time when economic performance is found wanting compared to that of the West.
+The influence of Eurocommunism has also been felt, while the Helsinki Final Act and the stand for human rights by Western leaders have added further encouragement. - 52.
+However, the dissidents cannot be considered a real opposition movement.
+They lack a broad base among the people who perforce have had to adapt themselves to living within the existing system.
+The dissidents are likely to remain no more than small groups. - 53.
+The degree of freedom allowed in each East European country depends obviously in the first place on what the Soviet leadership considers admissible, and in the second place on what the régimes themselves judge to be consistent with stability.
+It may prove possible gradually to extend the margin of tolerance, but only to a very limited extent. - 54.
+Thus a fertile climate for dissident ideas will remain.
 But the problem of dissidents, while troublesome, is likely to prove manageable from the point of view of the Eastern governments.
-The only circumstances in which dissidence could prove dangerous would be as part of a concurrence of wider developments, in particular if linked with serious economic discontent.
-As has been noted above, the most likely danger point in this respect is Poland.
+The only circumstances in which dissidence could prove dangerous would be if the local party were affected or if the dissidence movement were part of a concurrence of wider developments, in particular serious economic discontent.